mbadu1/sql-guidebook/README.md

 ![alt text](<query2 image.png>)

-Purpose: This query demonstrates aggregation functions.
+Explanation: This query demonstrates aggregation functions.
 GROUP BY organizes students by department, while HAVING filters to show only departments with more than 2 students.
 The aggregate functions (COUNT, AVG, MIN, MAX) provide statistical summaries.

 #### Query 3: Multiple JOINS (INNER, LEFT JOIN)